null

 Another area of the laundry room to focus on is the door.
 It is common for interior doors that lead to closets or laundry rooms to be hollow core doors.
 Although these are much more cost effective than solid core doors, they are horrible at blocking sound.

-If your washing machine and dryer are making a lot of airborne noise that is heard in other areas of your home, our first recommendation is to soundproof a hollow core door by replacing it with a solid core one.
+If your washing machine and dryer are making a lot of airborne noise that is heard in other areas of your home, you probably have sound leaking through your door.
+If you have a hollow core door, our first recommendation is to replace it with a solid core door.
 This will immediately improve the amount of noise your door is blocking, and will deliver immediate results.
+For alternatives to replacing a hollow core door read this.

 Sound Lock Door Seal Kit